Roznn/MultiView-Video-capture-with-Zoom/README.md

 DIY Computer Vision at Home  -  multiple view video capture using Zoom

 Using [Zoom](https://zoom.us/) software for videotelephony, a meeting can be accessed with multiple devices and the session can be recorded by the host device (screen capture).
 When a single participant connect with multiple devices in the online zoom meeting, the recording of the meeting provides one video (mp4, 1280 x 720 at 25fps) with  multiple view capture of the participant.
-A downsample example is shown below: the recording was done using 4 devices attending the same zoom meeting:
+A downsampled image is shown below: the recording was done using 4 devices attending the same zoom meeting:
 - PC (windows 10, wired broadband, host recording the meeting)
 - 3 wireless devices (ipad + android smartphone + windows laptop).